Mozilla has announced that it now supports two-step (also known as two factor or 2FA) authentication for Firefox accounts.

 One-factor authentication is something you know.
 For example your username and password.
 Two-factor authentication is something additional that you have.
 In this case, it’s your phone.

 It is very unlikely that a hacker will be able to discover both your username/password and gain access to your phone.
 2FA therefore greatly improves the security of any accounts protected by it.
+Check out our what is 2fa guide for more information about it.

 How to protect your Firefox account using 2FA